The First Home in Richland

 His granddaughter, Nancy Gibson James, recalls hearing her uncle tell of the farmers riding to the mill with sacks of grain across the saddles.
 The Gibson family homestead was built by her grandfather, Charles Gibson, Jr., in 1839.
-Just below the home, near the railroad crossing, still remains the foundation of Charles Gibson’s general store.
+Just below the home, near the railroad crossing, still remains the foundation of Charles Gibson's general store.
 This building, destroyed by fire in 1908, was also the first Post Office in Gibsonia.
-Also, for about ten years before it burned, it was in use as a mission of the Christian & Missionary Alliance Church.
+Also, for about ten years before it burned, it was in use as a mission of the Christian and Missionary Alliance Church.

 The B&O Railroad

-Gibsonia’s economic importance comes from its location on the B&O Railroad, and the grade in this section is reputed to be one of the steepest in the east.
-This right of way was originally granted to the Pittsburgh, New Castle, and Lake Erie Railroad, with a single narrow gauge track laid in 1870.
+Gibsonia's economic importance comes from its location on the B&O Railroad, and the grade in this section is reputed to be one of the steepest in the east.
+This right-of-way was originally granted to the Pittsburgh, New Castle, and Lake Erie Railroad, with a single narrow gauge track laid in 1870.
 This line ran from the City of Allegheny to New Castle, with connections there to the West.

 Its first president was Charles Gibson, Jr., a man whose name appears in connection with so many phases of the early history of Richland Township.
 About 1880, the name of the railroad was changed to the Pittsburgh and Western.
 Double track, standard gauge replaced the narrower single track, stations were built along the line, and telegraph operators were on duty 24 hours a day.